 This course is applicable for those wanting to utilize UAVs for research, as well as those desiring to better understand the current state of the art in PNT for sUAVs.
 Pre-requisites and equipment: a basic understanding of PNT topics, including estimation and sensor fusion and object-oriented programming and Python programming language familiarity for the VIO software projects.
 Attendees will need their own charged laptops if they want to work on the projects in-class.
 Relevant course materials/notes and software examples are provided to registered attendees in advance.

-Dr. Rob Leishman is currently the PNT area lead with Draper.
+Dr. Rob Leishman is currently the PNT Area Lead with IS4S and the Mission Capable Navigation Lead for the Resilient Embedded GPS and INS (R-EGI) program.
 Formerly, he was director of the Autonomy and Navigation Technology (ANT) Center at the Air Force Institute of Technology.
 There Dr. Leishman led a team of researchers and students in developing cutting-edge, defense-focused autonomy and navigation technologies, primarily for sUAVs.

 Date/Time: